 - Identify any experiences or hobbies you have in common

 You might discover a shared interest that you can message them about, or a post you can comment on, inviting a conversation.
-Either way, you’ll have a starting point for your small talk when you do finally meet them IRL.
+Either way, you’ll have a starting point for your small talk when you do finally meet them online or in real life.

 4. Craft your own story and practice until it’s automatic